-The simplified method is based on a daily meal rate of $17 per meal.
-You can claim one meal after every four hours from the departure time to a maximum of three meals per 24 hour period (and are away for a minimum of 12 consecutive hours). $51 per day can be used as a maximum meal allowance for which 50% (or $25.50 per day) will be deducible on your personal return.
+The simplified method is based on a daily meal rate per meal.
+You can claim one meal after every four hours from the departure time to a maximum of three meals per 24-hour period (when you are away for a minimum of 12 consecutive hours). $95.95 per day can be used as a maximum meal allowance for which 50% (or $47.98 per day) will be deducible on your personal return.

 Maintain a detailed list of the trips you take in a record or log book such as the following.

 |Departure Date||Departure Time||Destination||Return Date||Return Time||Hour Away||Km Driven||Number of Meals|